michelefenu/mde/README.md

 ## Documentation

-Press F1 inside mde for a built-in help reference, or read `docs/help.md` directly.
+The built-in help is accessible with F1 at any time.
+The source for it is in `docs/help.md`.

 ## Copying

 mde is distributed under the BSD 2-Clause license.
 See the LICENSE file for the full text.

 ## Reporting bugs